pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 #.
 In the final step you will be notified how many learners will be added this activity.
 New activities will only be added to users who have not yet completed the course.
 #.
 Click **Finish** to create the activity.

-Edit a Classroom /Virtual Classroom Activity
+Edit a Classroom /Virtual Classroom
 **********************************************

 #.
 On the course page's sub-menu click **Manage** to open a dropdown menu.